PORT OF ALASKA MODERNIZATION PROGRAM

 Program timeline

-Below is an overview of the remaining projects.
+Below is an overview of the project schedule.
+All dates are subject to change.

 Working in Cook Inlet